jferperez27/congress-scraper/README.md

   [✔] Successfully scrape HTML data from Congress.gov

-  [...]
+  [Ongoing...]
 Parse specific data needed from HTML files - Using BeautifulSoup

   [...]
 Test retrieval and parsing methods for consistency

-  [...]
-Incorporate Pandas API to create a DataFrame consisting of parsed data
+  [✔] Incorporate Pandas API to create a DataFrame consisting of parsed data

   [...]
 Ensure no outliers in DataFrame, clean data as necessary, format data to proper types

-  [...]
-Export Pandas DataFrame Object into an Excel file
+  [✔] Export Pandas DataFrame Object into an Excel file